exercism/python/concepts/lists/about.md

 >>> first_one
 ['George', 5, 'cat', 'Tabby']

-# This loops through the first list and appends it's items to the end of the second list.
+# This loops through the first list and appends its items to the end of the second list.
 >>> first_one = ["cat", "Tabby"]
 >>> second_one = ["George", 5]